hisptz/lodiis-duplicate-finder/README.md

 ## <a name='setup'></a>3.
 Project setup
-To get started with this project , follow the following procedure.
+To get started with this project, follow the following procedure.

 <ol>
 <li>Package installations</li>